Campbell Mobile Veterinary Clinic

 Feces Eating in Dogs and Cats

 Eating feces, known as coprophagia, can be an extremely distressing issue for dog and cat owners.
-Whether it’s the pet’s own feces or someone else’s, the act it ...
+Whether it’s the pet’s feces or someone else’s, the act itself ...

 Read more ...